gul-cpp/gul14/README.md

 Setting up the PATH and calling the correct executable can be difficult.
 We distribute a Windows batch file ``tools\make_vs.bat`` as an example.
 It may require some editing to adapt it to your system, but afterwards you can call it from the command line or directly from Visual Studio to initiate a build, cleanup, or to run the unit test suite.
-From the main directory of your GUL working copy, type ``tools\make_vs``:

 ```
 Usage:
-tools\make_vs mrproper                    - Remove the entire build directory
+make_vs mrproper                    - Remove the entire build directory
-tools\make_vs release <platform>          - Build the release version of the library for the specified platform
+make_vs release <platform>          - Build the release version of the library for the specified platform
-tools\make_vs debug <platform>            - Build the debug version of the library for the specified platform
+make_vs debug <platform>            - Build the debug version of the library for the specified platform
-tools\make_vs test <buildtype> <platform> - Run the unit tests for the specified build type and platform
+make_vs test <buildtype> <platform> - Run the unit tests for the specified build type and platform

 <buildtype> is one of "release" or "debug"
 <platform> is one of "x86" or "x64"